When choosing a primary school for your child, it's important to find one that best suits their needs and learning style.

 (03) 9898 3624

-Kerrimuir Primary School first opened its doors in 1959, as this portion of Box Hill North was transitioning from orchards to a Melbourne suburb.
-The postwar baby boom was still very strong, implying that population expansion would continue.
-As a result, the school was able to purchase a big plot of land on which to build.
-When the school first began, the majority of the students were English speakers from low-income households.
-The institution gained a reputation for distinction in all subjects during the next few decades.
+In 1959, as this area of Box Hill North was changing from orchards to a Melbourne suburb, Kerrimuir Primary School initially welcomed students.
+The postwar baby boom was still going strong, suggesting that the population would keep growing.
+As a result, the school was able to buy a sizable piece of land to construct on.
+The bulk of the kids were English-speaking low-income families when the school originally opened.
+Throughout the following few decades, the university developed a reputation for excellence in all fields.

 Today's school population comprises students from many socioeconomic backgrounds.
-The school presently has three main buildings: two different larger buildings that were the school's initial structures and a modern Senior School structure.
-The two
+The school currently consists of three primary buildings: a contemporary Senior School building, two other larger buildings that served as the school's original structures.

 Learning At KPS